Ollie-Judge/colour-memory-game/README.md

 ## User Stories

-* I would like to be able to understand how to play the game easily This has been completed by:
+* I would like to be able to understand how to play the game easily.
+    This has been completed by:
     * placing an instructions box below the game allowing the user to understand exactly what to do by reading the text
-* I want the game to be fun and enjoyable
+* I want the game to be fun and enjoyable.
     This has been completed by:
     * The game being responsive to the user, when you click a button, you know you have clicked it as it breifly changes colour to grey.
 It has also been made enjoyable by having an increasing level system, which tells you how far you are, thus making it competitive.
-* Game must be responsive to different device types This has been completed by:This has been completed by:
+* Game must be responsive to different device types.
+    This has been completed by:This has been completed by:
     * Using responsive designs and layouts which change to the devices requirements

 ## Owner stories

-* I want the user to enjoy the game
+* I want the user to enjoy the game.
     This has been completed by:
     * The game being responsive to the user, when you click a button, you know you have clicked it as it breifly changes colour to grey.
 It has also been made enjoyable by having an increasing level system, which tells you how far you are, thus making it competitive.